 The climate state during the marine heatwave, as indicated by the DFA trend, was within the bounds of previous observations.
-While there was support in the best model for heavy-tailed deviations in the climate trend (i.e., Student-t deviations S2 Fig.), our post-hoc examination of outliers detected a single extreme event in the climate state in mid-1998 to mid-1999 (threshold=0.001), when there was a shift from strong El Niño (1997–98) to strong La Niña (1998–1999) conditions, and not around the time of the heatwave.
-Application of the Bayesian HMM to the climate trend most supported the presence of two hidden states, reflecting the probability of being in a state associated with warmer conditions versus one with cooler conditions (LOO-CV: one-state = 129.1, two-state = 9.4, three-state = 27.2, Fig. 3).
+While there was support in the best model for heavy-tailed deviations in the climate trend (i.e., Student-t deviations S3 Fig), our post-hoc examination of outliers detected a single extreme event in the climate state in mid-1998 to mid-1999 (threshold=0.001), when there was a shift from strong El Niño (1997–98) to strong La Niña (1998–1999) conditions, and not around the time of the heatwave.
+Application of the Bayesian HMM to the climate trend most supported the presence of two hidden states, reflecting the probability of being in a state associated with warmer conditions versus one with cooler conditions (LOO-CV: one-state = 129.1, two-state = 9.4, three-state = 27.2, Fig 4).
 The LOO-CV did not provide support for a shift to a third novel climate state in the southern and central regions of the CCE during the marine heatwave, however there is a shift back to the previously observed warm state during the marine heatwave.

-Figure 3.
-Results of Hidden Markov Models (HMM) showing state probability for latent trends in the climate (top) and biology (bottom) data sets.
-The best model for both data sets invoked two states, and the median probability (and 95% credible intervals) of being in one state versus the other is shown.
-The top figure reflects the probability of being in the state associated with warmer conditions versus one with cold conditions, and bottom figure indicates that ecosystem did not shift into a new state following the marine heatwave.
+Fig 4.
+Results of Hidden Markov Models (HMM) showing state probability for latent trends in the climate data set.
+The best model invoked two states, and the median probability (and 95% credible intervals) of being in one state versus the other is shown.
+The figure reflects the probability of being in the state associated with warmer conditions versus one with cold conditions.

-The best model for community variability among our biological time series was also a one-trend model (Model 13 in Table 1, Fig. 4a).
+The best model for community variability among our biological time series was also a one-trend model (Model 13 in Table 1, Fig 5).
 The model formulation was similar to the best climate model, except the observation variances were unique by dataset (survey) and not individual time series.
 We note that the top two models (Model 13 and 14) showed similar predictive accuracy (∆ ELPD < 1) and only differed with respect to whether the process variance was fixed at 1 or estimated.
 Here we only show results for the model with a fixed process variance.
-The biology showed strong coherence in community signal; a majority of the time series (31 of 38) loaded strongly (probability > 0.9) on the single trend and most of them demonstrated loadings in the same direction (Fig. 4b).
+The biology showed strong coherence in community signal; a majority of the time series (31 of 38) loaded strongly (probability > 0.9) on the single trend and most of them demonstrated loadings in the same direction (Fig 6).
 The magnitude and direction of the estimated loadings were consistent with the observed high relative abundance of most juvenile groundfishes (rockfish, flatfish), squid, krill, and some ichthyoplankton species during the marine heatwave, and suggest that the reproductive success of some seabird species was higher around the time of the heatwave as well.
 The few time series loading in the other direction on the trend indicated a reduction in sea lion pup growth rate and lower abundances of juvenile/adult Pacific sardine Sardinops sagax and some ichthyoplankton species (e.g., larval northern anchovy and Pacific hake Merluccius productus) associated with the heatwave.